michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0017.md

 - v: turn away or aside
 - v: prevent the occurrence of; prevent from happening
 ### Family
-avert: aversion, avertable, averted, averting, averts+;aversion: aversions
+- avert: aversion, avertable, averted, averting, averts+
+- aversion: aversions
 ### Examples
 - However, there is no critical moment at which the disaster hits or will be averted.
 - Separately, Australia says it averted a terrorist plot in Melbourne — possibly on Christmas Day — with the arrest of five people.